etingof/talks/devconf-outreachy/source/index.rst

 * Come up with isolated, yet non-trivial and useful tasks
 * On-board a handful of candidates to let them proceed
-* Pondering code reviews aiming to merge their work
+* Ponder code reviews, aiming to merge their work
-* Ensure the community is on-board with your effort
+* Ensure the community is on board with your effort

 ..
 Things to talk about ^ (ietingof)

-  According to the program policies, during the application period prospective interns should prove their worthiness by doing some accountable work.
+  According to the program policies, during the application period, prospective interns should prove their worthiness by doing some accountable work.

-  Once the application period is over, the mentors are to rank all successful applicants and Outreachy organizers will work on figuring out the budget.
+  Once the application period is over, the mentors are to rank all successful applicants and Outreachy organizers work on figuring out the budget.

-  Seasonal coding is not easy with OpenStack because... it's OpenStack (see previous slide).
+  Seasonal coding is not easy with OpenStack because ... it's OpenStack (see previous slide).

   On top of that, we need to reach consensus with the upstream team on the proposed work.

-  In the end we managed to come up with a bunch of isolated coding tasks and let the candidates chose and assign them to themselves.
+  In the end, we managed to come up with a bunch of isolated coding tasks and let the candidates chose and assign them to themselves.

 Aija's survival hints